 How does this prediction fare?
 We calculate a skill score by comparing to a simple linear regression model.
 Since $t_{2}$ is the most important feature in predicting $t_{4}$, we use it alone to give a simple prediction.
 In Figure \ref{fig:t2t4}, we show scatter plots of $t_{2}$ versus $t_{4}$ for the whole data set for each GOES channel.
 We also show a Theil-Sen linear regression to the data.
 With these fits, we then calculate a crude estimate of the final time $t_{4,\mathrm{lin}} = m\, t_{2} + b$, for $m$ the slope and $b$ the y-intercept.
 We then define a skill score as:

 where MSE$_{rf}$ is the mean squared error from the random forest prediction for $t_{4}$ and MSE$_{lin}$ is the mean squared error from the linear regression prediction.
 A skill score of exactly 1 corresponds to a perfect forecast for all events, while a skill score of 0 or less indicates that the random forest regressor was less accurate in predicting flare duration than the linear regressor.
 We use only the test data to calculate the MSE to avoid biasing the skill score.
-For the forecasts through time $t_{2}$, we find a skill score of 0.056 in the 1--8\,\AA\ channel and 0.215 in the 0.5--4\,\AA\ channel.
-For the forecasts through time $t_{3}$, these skill scores improve to 0.693 and 0.883, respectively.
-That is, the random forest slightly outperforms a linear regression when the forecast occurs at time $t_{2}$ (the peak flux in each channel), and strongly outperforms the linear regression when forecasted from time $t_{3}$ (the minima of the first derivatives).
-The random forest model provides a reasonable, though imperfect, forecast that statistically tends to underestimate the durations.
+For the train-test splits and particular random forests in Section \ref{sec:data}, we find a skill score of 0.0146 in XRS-B and 0.080 in XRS-A. For the forecasts through time $t_{3}$, these skill scores improve to 0.699 and 0.890, respectively.
+That is, the random forest marginally outperforms a linear regression when the forecast occurs at time $t_{2}$ (the peak flux in each channel), and strongly outperforms the linear regression when forecasted from time $t_{3}$ (the minima of the first derivatives).